 For young, glowing skin

-As it’s commonly known, when you have poor digestion, your skin pays the price, in the form of pimples.
-Fruits in general, help with digestion a considerable amount, but here are some fruit that can directly tackle acne formation, whether ingested or applied topically: lemon, plum (high in fiber), pineapples (natural gentle exfoliate), mango (clears skin and unclogs pores), strawberries (contain salicylic acid and protects against UV damage) and oranges (dries out acne).
+It is commonly known that poor digestion causes pimples.
+Fruits in general, help with digestion, but here are some fruit that can directly tackle acne formation, whether ingested or applied topically: lemon, plum (high in fiber), pineapples (natural gentle exfoliate), mango (clears skin and unclogs pores), strawberries (contain salicylic acid and protects against UV damage) and oranges (dries out acne).
 Rather than buying an expensive pimple treatment that contains chemicals, that are not good for you or the environment, switch to these organic and healthy alternatives.

-When we eat junk food, (we all do) free radicals are let out in our blood stream.
-Foods that have high anti oxidant properties allow the free radicals to attach on them preventing cellular damage and even cell mutations.
-Papaya, red grapes and apricots have antioxidant properties and are highly recommended for maintaining good health.
+When we eat junk food, free radicals are let out in our blood stream.
+Foods that have high anti oxidant properties allow the free radicals to attach onto them preventing cellular damage and even cell mutations.
+Papaya, red grapes and apricots have antioxidant properties and are highly recommended for preventing diseases.